Atharvakirkole2001/Gas-Service/README.md

 -> Gas Service is a service processing system developed to handle user request and respond to them.
 Technology used - Django

--> To run this program on local machine firstly
+-> To run this program on local machine firstly extract the file then
 1) pip install -r requirements.txt.  - To install requirements

 2) python manage.py makemigrations  - To make migrations for the models